 Can Coronavirus Affect Your Eyes?

-The coronavirus, also known as COVID-19, has a number of side effects that range from uncomfortable to fatal.
+COVID-19 has several side effects that range from uncomfortable to fatal.

 According to the Centers for Disease Control and Prevention (CDC), common coronavirus symptoms generally include the following: 10